chouchouiio/CHOUCHOU.github.io/_pages/about.md

 Olá pessoal!
 I am Dejing Zhou (周德靖), an M.Sc. student in Artificial Intelligence at the **University of Macau**, where I also serve as a student research assistant with research scholarship funding.
 My research is supervised by Prof. Chi-Man Vong.
 I received my B.Eng. degree in Artificial Intelligence as an outstanding graduate from **South China Agricultural University** in 2025.
 My research was supervised by Prof. Jianqiang Lu.

 My research focuses on **computer vision, multimodal perception, robotic scene understanding, semantic segmentation, visual/LiDAR place recognition, topology-aware deep learning, large language models, and AI agents**.
 After graduating with a bachelor's degree, I also serve as a founding partner for two cooperative entrepreneurial ventures currently in the initial startup phase, holding the roles of President and VP, respectively.
+By the way, my G-friend Yunshi Xiong is an outstanding embedded and computer vision algorithm engineer who gave me a lot of help 🌸.

 I enjoy playing the guitar, piano and soccer, listening Kpop, classical or cantonese music.
 My favorite musician is Yuki Matsui 🎸 and my favorite soccer player is Dybala ⚽.
 I look forward to discussing music and sports with you.